chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 + lookup({ type: 'service', name: 'foo' })
 ```

 This is a less flexible proposal, and—more importantly—it has a significant downside for usability beyond the simplest case.
-Supporting namespaces here would require *another* string argument, and functions with multiple arguments of the same type are notoriously easy to misuse. ("Which one goes first, namespace, or type?")
+Supporting namespaces here would require *another* string argument, and functions with multiple arguments of the same type are notoriously easy to misuse. (“Wait, what’s the order?
+Namespace first or type first?
+Does namespace come after type, or after name?” etc.)

 ### String-based API as “sugar”